AyushDhimann/Stable-Diffusion-Linux/README.md

 ### 2.1 On a Server with Port Forwarding

-This method is safer as it does not expose your jupyter notebook publically(even though it requires a unique token).
+This method is safer as it does not expose your jupyter notebook publically(even though it requires a unique access token).

 1. Connect to your server using your preferred SSH Client.